- There were an estimated 6.3 million bus passenger journeys in Somerset in 2018/19, a decrease of 36% since 2009/10.

 Source: DfT Public Vehicle Survey

-Expressed as a rate per head of population, Somerset's bus usage was the ninth lowest in England.
+Expressed as a rate per head of population, Somerset's bus usage was the fifth lowest in England in 2018/19.

 Concessionary pass and County Ticket holders